 About the Project

-We want to understand your vision for Bloomfield and provide the information, context, and connection you need to make that dream a reality.
+Our goal is to understand your vision for Bloomfield and provide the information, context, and connection you need to make that dream a reality.
 We’re part reporter and part community advocate.
 And we’re entirely dedicated to bringing people together to make our community a better place.

 The Project is an initiative of the Community Info Coop, a Bloomfield-based nonprofit run by Simon Galperin, the coordinator of the Bloomfield Information Project.